 The pharmacy's services are accessible, effectively managed and delivered safely.
 The pharmacy obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
 The pharmacy team take appropriate action where a medicine is not fit for purpose.
-The pharmacy does not currently have a hazardous waste bin to dispose of hazardous waste medicines and this may increase the risk to staff and the environment.

-Access to the pharmacy was step free.
+Access to the pharmacy was via a small step.
 There was adequate seating for patients and customers who were waiting for services.
-Services were displayed on leaflets and posters around the pharmacy.
-The pharmacy team had carried out 98 medicines usage reviews (MURs) at the time of the inspection and always gained signed consent to do this service.
-The pharmacist described that she had recently counselled a patient who was concerned about taking tamoxifen with her other medicines.
+Services were displayed on a board near the medicines counter and on leaflets and posters around the pharmacy.

-The pharmacy team dispensed monitored dosage system (MDS) trays for around 100 domiciliary patients.
-An MDS trays was examined and an audit trail to demonstrate who dispensed and checked the trays was complete.
-Descriptions were routinely provided for the medicines contained within the MDS trays.
-Staff reported that patient information leaflets were supplied every only three months and the pharmacy team agreed to address this.
+The pharmacy team dispensed multi-compartment compliance for around 120 patients in their own homes.
+These were dispensed in a back room to reduce distractions to staff.
+Audit trails were kept to show where each compliance aid was in the dispensing process.
+One multi-compartment compliance aid was examined and an audit trail to demonstrate who dispensed and checked the compliance aid was complete.
+Descriptions were routinely provided for the medicines contained within the compliance aid.
+Staff reported that patient information leaflets were supplied on a regular basis.

 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-Valproate patient cards and leaflets were available for use during dispensing to valproate to all female patients.
+Valproate patient cards were available for use during valproate dispensing to female patients.
 The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and that they are aware of these and query if they were taking effective contraception.

 Pharmacist information forms (PIFs) were used to highlight services that staff had identified may be beneficial to patients.
 A text message was sent to patients to advise them when their medication was ready for collection.
 The pharmacy used recognised wholesalers such as AAH, Alliance Healthcare and Phoenix to obtain medicines and medical devices.
-Specials were ordered via Alliance specials.
+Specials were ordered via BCM specials.
 Invoices from these wholesalers were seen.

-Destruction kits for the destruction of controlled drugs were on order.
+Destruction kits for the destruction of controlled drugs were available.
 Doop bins were available and being used for the disposal of medicines returned by patients.
-A bin for the disposal of hazardous waste was not available for use at the time of the inspection.
+A bin for the disposal of hazardous waste was also available for use.
 Waste collection was regular and the team explained they would contact the contractors if they required more frequent waste collection.